 3. Speak confidently

-Don’t often use qualifiers such as “I think” and “I feel” in your sentences because they imply your uncertainty in what you are suggesting.
+Don’t often use qualifiers such as “I think” and “I feel” in your sentences because they imply your uncertainty about what you are suggesting.
 Also, avoid tag questions, such as “It’s our best choice now, isn’t it?”
-This type of sentences is seeking approval from others and making you sound less confident.
+This type of sentences is seeking approval from others, which makes you sound less confident.
 (Learn more about how to sound confident)

 4. Use an appropriate tone

 A tone that is too soft conveys doubt and lowers your credibility.
-A soft tone may also not allow everyone in the room to hear you clearly.
-You voice should sound firm but not aggressive and unfriendly.
+A soft tone also may not allow everyone in the room to hear you clearly.
+Your voice should sound firm but not aggressive and unfriendly.